Citi is an advertising partner

 Balance transfers are not instantaneous.
 If you transfer a balance onto a new credit card, expect it to take several days for the balance transfer process to complete.

-There are no hard-and-fast rules stating how long credit card companies have to complete a balance transfer, the way there are rules about how quickly credit bureaus should lift a credit freeze.
-This means that balance transfer processing periods vary by lender and bank.
+There are no hard-and-fast rules stating how long credit card companies have to complete a balance transfer.
+Balance transfer processing periods vary by lender and bank.

-Discover, for example, tells cardholders that balance transfers on a new credit account will usually take between 7 and 10 days—but if you’re transferring a balance onto an existing account, it only takes 7 days to process.
-Chase and Citi both advise cardholders that balance transfers could take up to 21 days to complete, with Citi noting that the process might take even longer when transferring from some banks.
-It’s a good idea to confirm with your lender how long your balance transfer might take.
+Discover, for example, tells cardholders that balance transfers on a new credit account will usually take between seven and 10 days.
+However, if you’re transferring a balance onto an existing account, it only takes seven days to process.
+Chase and Citi both advise cardholders that balance transfers could take up to 21 days to complete, with Citi noting the process might take even longer when transferring from some banks.

 |Credit card issuer||Time frame to transfer a balance|